 Time Management for Faculty and Students in Flipped Learning Environments

-Announcing an all-new Magna Online Seminar that will help you with time management before your course starts and as you teach.
-We’ll also give advice to help students work smarter (not harder) when they shift learning new material to the pre-class space.
-Lastly, we’ll cover how to use time wisely during the class meeting in order to tap into the maximum benefits of active learning.
+This Magna Online Seminar will help you with time management before your course starts and as you teach.
+Discover how to use time wisely during the class meeting in order to tap into the maximum benefits of active learning.

 No doubt, you’ve heard many times that using time effectively is one of the most sure-fire ways to ensure success.
 So how does this relate to implementing flipped classroom strategies?
 If you are new to the flipped classroom or have already started converting your class, you want to use your time most effectively for: